-Represents the aggregate grant date fair value of potential awards under the 2012-14 Performance Share Program at target levels and the restricted stock awards granted in 2012 for 2011 performance, both under our LTIC program.
+Represents the aggregate grant date fair value of potential awards under the 2013-15 Performance Share Program at target levels and the deferred stock awards granted in 2013 for 2012 performance, both under our LTIC program.
+Values are estimated as the total expense associated with each grant to be recognized for financial statement reporting purposes over the respective service period associated with each grant calculated in accordance with FASB ASC Topic 718, Share-Based Payments.
+Pursuant to SEC rules the values are not reduced by an estimate for the probability of forfeiture.
+The aggregate grant date fair value of the 2012 annual deferred stock award granted in 2013 was based on the closing price of our common stock on the April 2, 2013 grant date of \$19.47 per share.
+The aggregate grant date fair value of the 2013-15 Performance Share Program was based on an estimated fair value per share as of the grant date of \$18.91 per share utilizing a Monte Carlo valuation model that models the plan's potential payoff depending on Piedmont's and its peer group's future stock price movements.
+The potential value of the 2013-15 Performance Share Program award at the grant date assuming the highest level of performance conditions were achieved would have been (in 000's); Miller - \$1,750; Bowers - \$700; Owens - \$250; Reddic - \$250; and Wiberg - \$375.
+(4) Represents the aggregate grant date fair value of potential awards under the 2012-14 Performance Share Program at target levels and the deferred stock awards granted in 2012 for 2011 performance, both under our LTIC program.
 Values are estimated as the total expense associated with each grant to be recognized for financial statement reporting purposes over the respective service period associated with each grant calculated in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, Share-Based Payments.
 Pursuant to SEC rules the values are not reduced by an estimate for the probability of forfeiture.
-The aggregate grant date fair value of the 2011 annual restricted stock award granted in 2012 was based on the closing price of our common stock on the April 4, 2012 grant date of \$17.49 per share.
+The aggregate grant date fair value of the 2011 annual deferred stock award granted in 2012 was based on the closing price of our common stock on the April 4, 2012 grant date of \$17.49 per share.
 The aggregate grant date fair value of the 2012-14 Performance Share Program was based on an estimated fair value per share as of the grant date of \$17.42 per share utilizing a Monte Carlo valuation model that models the plan's potential payoff depending on Piedmont's and its peer group's future stock price movements.
-The value of the 2012-14 Performance Share Program award at the grant date assuming the highest level of performance conditions were achieved would have been (in 000's): Miller - \$1,750; Bowers - \$700; Owens - \$250; and Reddic - \$250.
+The potential value of the 2012-14 Performance Share Program award at the grant date assuming the highest level of performance conditions were achieved would have been (in 000's): Miller -\$1,750; Bowers - \$700; Owens - \$250; and Reddic - \$250.